Abbath/Calculator/README.md

 * A signature of the user defined function consists of a name and arity
 * Megaparsec backend is available by running with `-mp` command line argument
 * Comments are supported under Megaparsec backend with syntax `#end comment` and `{inner comment}`
+* With Megaparsec backend you shall not define operator that starts with the same symbols as the operator with higher priority

 Bugs & Todo
 --